 Inspired by the courage and spirit of Brent, his parents Donn and Linda Eley establish the Brent Eley Foundation, a 501(c)3 organization.

-The first Brent's Place facility opens its doors with five apartments to fill the need in the Denver area for Safe-Clean accommodations suitable for patients following bone marrow transplants.
+The first Brent's Place facility opens its doors.
+The 100-year old building hosts five fully furnished apartments, addressing the need in the Denver area for Safe-Clean accommodations suitable for patients following bone marrow transplants.

-Brent's Place is operating at full capacity, sparking a feasibility study and discussion of expansion to meet the growing need of patients and hospital partners.
+Brent's Place is operating at full capacity, sparking a feasibility study and discussion of expansion to meet the growing need of patient families and hospital partners.

-Brent's Place opens a second building on our campus in Aurora, Tanner's House, in honor of Tanner Seebaum.
-The original building is renamed Founder's House in honor of Donn and Linda Eley.
-Within ten days, the new building is filled with families desperately seeking support, bringing the total number of Brent's Place units in Aurora to 44.
+Brent's Place opens a second building on its Aurora campus, Tanner's House, in honor of Children’s Hospital Colorado patient Tanner Seebaum.
+Within ten days, the new building is filled with families seeking support, bringing the total number of Brent's Place units in Aurora to 44.